Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

-Both cell velocities and defect velocities decrease with increasing myofibroblast concentration (SI, Fig. S4).
+Both cell velocities and defect velocities decrease with increasing myofibroblast concentration (Fig. \ref{fig: defect_annilation}c, Fig. S5).
 Notably, topological defects often move much faster than the surrounding material, as their motion is governed by the system’s energy landscape and structural configuration rather than by bulk material transport.
-Moreover, despite the reduction in average speed, velocity correlations change only minimally with increasing myofibroblast concentrations, implying that structural relaxation dominates over cellular activity.
-This observation is consistent with a recent computational study \cite{kinoshita2025active} that reported that velocity correlations are less sensitive to the strength of quenched noise.
-Furthermore, the study predicts that the director texture becomes arrested while the flow persists, exhibiting long-range correlations and facilitating material transport.
-To our knowledge, our system represents the first experimental realization of a dry active nematic system with quenched disorder.
+Moreover, despite the reduction in average speed, velocity correlations change only minimally with increasing myofibroblast $\Phi_\mathrm{MF}$.
+This observation is consistent with a recent computational study \cite{kinoshita2025active} that reported that velocity correlations are less sensitive to the strength of noise.
+Furthermore, the study predicts that the random field arrests the director into a static, disordered configuration.
+Because velocity is coupled to the director, these frozen distortions continuously generate persistent cell motion along the local director, with cells traveling in an antiparallel fashion, similar to what is observed in Ref.\cite{leclech2022topography}.